probmods/probmods2/solutions/social-cognition.md

 ### Exercise 2.4

 > This time, fill in the code so that Monty randomly chooses between the two doors that aren't Alice's door.
-> Then condition the model so that Monty doesn't choose the prize door (otherwise she should just pick it).
 > What should Alice do now?

 ~~~